CYRiXplaysHalo/HaloStatsParserProject/README.md

   - I'll admit I stopped player the Halo series after Halo 3, so correct me if I'm wrong here but it seems like these pages only tracked ODST campaign games (single player, and co-op).
 The archive did not capture the silveright content, so these pages pretty much only contain who played, what map they played, how long they played for, and what difficulty they were on.

 ## TODO
-- Do I parse user profiles?
-Are these game specific or do they span across all games?
 - What else is worth parsing that is saved in this archives, so that they only have to be processed once?

 ## Other Information